 J&K: BJP leader, family shot dead by terrorists in Bandipora

-Srinagar, July 08: A BJP leader and his father and brother were killed by terrorists late Wednesday night in the union territory's Bandipore district.
+Srinagar, July 08: A BJP leader and his father and brother were killed by terrorists late Wednesday night in J&K's Bandipore district.

 "Terrorists fired on BJP worker Wasim Bari at Bandipora.
 During indiscriminate firing Wasim Bari, his father Bashir Ahmad and brother Umer Bashir got injured and shifted to hospital, but all three succumbed to their injuries," J&K Police tweeted.